anthonyuma/cornichon/README.md

 A cornichon is a fancy gherkin ([WIKI](https://en.wikipedia.org/wiki/Pickled_cucumber#Cornichon))

 Cornichon allows you to write pseudo-Gherkin features that will transpile to valid Gherkin.
 In the process, you can programatically insert content into those features before running your cucumber tests.
-Now, your can write your acceptance tests to be more configurable, flexible, reusable, dynamic and greatly increase your test coverage!
+Now, you can write your acceptance tests to be more configurable, flexible, reusable, dynamic and greatly increase your test coverage!

 ## Installation